-GERD or Gastroesophageal Reflux Disease is a condition where the stomach acids flow back into the tube (oesophagus) which connects the mouth with the stomach.
+GERD or Gastro-oesophageal Reflux Disease is a condition where the stomach acids flow back into the tube (oesophagus) which connects the mouth with the stomach.
 Usually, GERD arises in people who have prolonged acid reflux (or heartburn).
 In fact, this condition is not very common.

 GERD Symptoms can induce acute irritation and discomfort, and in more severe cases, it can lead to ulcers in the oesophagus.
 Furthermore, if this condition is left untreated, it increases the risk of oesophageal cancer.

-The discomfort caused due to GERD can be managed by change in lifestyle.
+The discomfort caused due to GERD can be managed by a change in lifestyle.
 However, a few need strong medications to cure the problem.

 GERD can be caused by the following ways:

 - Abnormal oesophagal contractions

 Acid reflux or heartburn is one of the most common symptoms of GERD.
 But besides these, there are other symptoms that are actually less apparent.
 Symptoms include: